 The last time I checked, I was talking to Sally's Trove, not Habee. ...So, dear, you make no sense in your reply, whatsoever.
 If, for whatever reason, y'all parallel in existence and co-exist within the same entity, please inform me, as I'll read the posts cross-eyed, next time!
 LOL!

 Before serving, select the oldest bottle, dust it thoroughly with a Reticulated Moleskin Wipe and stand it upright on the dining room sideboard for 12 hours, to stabilise at room temperature.
 Carefully remove the cap and neck label without shaking the bottle.
 After one hour, transfer it to a Webbs crystal decanter (Waterford or Edinburgh are also acceptable) and position it in pride of place on a Nottingham lace doily at the centre of the dining table.
-How else?

 That's funny.
 I always thought ketchup was supposed to be stored in the refrigerator after opening.
 Maybe I thought that because most of the other condiments say to refrigerate after opening them.
 Live and learn.